-Hi there!
 As part of the commitment we have at Isan Flowers 2 for customer service, we have compiled this advice for you.
-We hope you find it useful, and it helps you choose the Isan Flowers 2 product that is right for you (and your recipients).
+We hope you find it useful, and it helps you choose the Isan Flowers 2 product that is right for you (and your recipient).

 NOTE: For Flower Care advice, please see our Flower Care page